aosabook/500lines/data-store/chapter.md

 ![Tree nodes on disk after update](nodes_on_disk_2.svg)

-To avoid keeping the entire tree structure in memory concurrently, when a logical node is read in from disk, the disk address of its left and right children
+To avoid keeping the entire tree structure in memory at the same time, when a logical node is read in from disk, the disk address of its left and right children
 (as well as its value)
 are loaded into memory.
-Accessing children and values
-requires one extra function call to `NodeRef.get()` to dereference ("really get") the data.
+Accessing children and their values requires one extra function call to `NodeRef.get()` to dereference ("really get") the data.